publisha/publisha.github.io/pages/id2reflowable.md

 page-break-before:auto;
 }
 ```

+<a class="video fancybox.iframe fa fa-film" title="From InDesign to reflowable ePub" href="https://www.youtube.com/embed/-bXM3_viRoE?rel=0&amp;showinfo=0"> This video shows you what happens when you first export to the reflowable ePub from a print ready InDesign book file.
+Then we see what we have to change to get better results.</a>

 The next help document will focus on how we can edit the insides of the ePub file and what changes we can make to the styles and other view settings.